 KCTCS utilizes Blackboard as its learning management system.
 All KCTCS dual credit courses should be set up in Blackboard to familiarize students with that learning platform.
 Having courses set up in Blackboard will also enable KCTCS instructors to assist concurrent enrollment instructors with the course.
 KCTCS and KDE will work together to provide high school instructors with assistance and professional development to utilize Blackboard for their dual credit courses.
 Minimal computer requirements to be able to access Blackboard are posted on the KCTCS Dual Credit Website, both in the Secondary Partner and Student Resources sections.

 Furthermore, High school students enrolled in a dual credit course at the high school or online must be provided online access to course content at their high school (barring any school facility closure).
-If they cannot access the online material, they will not be able to enroll in the course.
+If they cannot access the online material, due to the capacity of the technology or firewalls, they will not be able to enroll in the course.
+In addition, students must have the ability to use multifactor authentication to access their online materials.

 Implementation of the Agreement